eclipse-cdt-cloud/vscode-peripheral-inspector/README.md

 - `peripheral-inspector.definitionPathConfig` - Debug configuration key to use to get the SVD path (default `definitionPath`)
 - `peripheral-inspector.deviceConfig` - Debug configuration key to use to get the device name (default: `deviceName`)
 - `peripheral-inspector.processorConfig` - Debug configuration key to use to get the processor name (default: `processorName`)
+- `peripheral-inspector.packAssetUrl` - Base URL for CMSIS pack assets (default: `https://pack-content.cmsis.io`)
+- `peripheral-inspector.svdAddrGapThreshold`- If the gap between registers is less than this threshold (multiple of 8), combine into a single read from device. -1 means never combine registers and is very slow (default: `16`)

+Additionally the following settings can be used to customize the Peripheral Inspector:

+- `peripheral-inspector.saveLayout`- Save layout of peripheral view between sessions (default: `true`)
+- `peripheral-inspector.ignorePeripherals` - List of variable names to ignore.
+They will not show up in the tree view.
+The user can add variables by using the context menu (**Workspace only**) in the tree view, or by setting them manually in the **User** and **Workspace** preferences.